humanmade/coding-standards/readme.md

 ## Setup

+Each ruleset is available individually via Composer or NPM.
+To install the needed ruleset, use one of the following commands:

-1. `composer require --dev humanmade/coding-standards`
+ - PHPCS: `composer require --dev humanmade/coding-standards`
+ - ESLint: `npx install-peerdeps --dev eslint-config-humanmade@latest`
+ - stylelint: `npm install --save-dev stylelint @humanmade/stylelint-config`

+## Using PHPCS

-2. Run the following command to run the standards checks:
+Run the following command to run the standards checks:

 ```
 vendor/bin/phpcs --standard=vendor/humanmade/coding-standards .